 Willy Wagtail

-Around the time of hatching the young birds will often follow the parents into the tample - unfortunately returning to the outdoors does not seem as straightforward.
+Around the time of hatching the young Willy Wagtails will often follow the parents into the tample - unfortunately returning to the outdoors does not seem as straightforward.

 Here a doting parent repeatedly encourages a newly-fledged chick to fly down to exit through a doorway.

-Unfortunately most birds seems to instinctively regard heights as safer then lower levels and head up to the cupola when they feel confused or trapped.
+Unfortunately most birds seems to instinctively regard heights as safer than lower levels and head up to the cupola when they feel confused or trapped.

 The other parent is visible on the outside of the glass but is unable to contribute to a workable solution.